QuantitativeBiology/Sarcoma-TC-Clusters/README.md

 # Sarcoma-TC-Clusters

-This repository contains scripts and data for the analysis and validation of transcriptomic clusters in sarcoma using publicly available datasets and statistical frameworks.
-The project includes the implementation of machine learning models, survival analysis, gene expression analysis, and validation through multiple pipelines.
+This repository contains scripts and data for the analysis for the publication "Machine learning-based analysis of genomic and transcriptomic data unveils sarcoma clusters with superlative prognostic and predictive value".

 ---